- An introducing broker (IB) is an industry term for a commodity broker or futures broker.

+Investing is challenging.
+The grind.
+The pace.
+The victory.
+The defeat.
 All of these aspects make up the financial sphere of investing.
 Understanding who the players are in this world is vital to navigate the storm and seldom calm seas.

 - Maintain orderly functional trading platforms

-- Provide Accopunt Statements and reports
+- Provide account statements and reports

 - Maintain connections to the various exchanges in order to clear trades

-- Deposit funds into (customer segregated accounts)
+- Deposit funds into customer segregated accounts

-An introducing broker (commodity broker), is vital to the futures market, in that, they help those new to the commodity market, acclimate to the hectic environment.
-IB’s are like full service brokers, in that they are your middlemen, between individual tradesmen and the exchange market.
-IB's provide service to clients.
-It may be in the form of assisting clients who need full service, it may be in the form of providing technical support to online traders and in general a good introducing broker will do their best to provide constant and helpful information, assist their clients with any trade related and customer service issues.
+Introducing brokers are vital to the futures market because they help those who are new to the commodity market acclimate to the hectic environment.
+IBs are like full-service brokers in that they are your middlemen between individual tradespeople and the exchange market.

+IBs provide service to clients.
+It may take the form of assisting clients who need full service or providing technical support to online traders.
+In general, a good introducing broker will do their best to provide constant and helpful information, assisting their clients with any trade-related and customer service issues.

-Many new clients make the mistake of only comparing commissions, as it may be easier for the brain to compare numbers but just like a savvy businessman does not only look at one number, a savvy trader should take the time and effort to make a table which consists of the factors above.
+Many new clients make the mistake of only comparing commissions, as it may be easier for the brain to compare numbers, but just like a savvy businessperson does not only look at one number, a savvy trader should take the time and effort to make a table of all the factors in the above question.

-- How long has the IB been in business?
+- How long have they been in business?

-- How is their regulatory background looks like?
+- What is their regulatory background?

 - What is their commission structure?